 Writer Noah Hawley and director Randall Einhorn confirmed that both the series and movie take place within the same universe.

-Even though Noah Hawley is the only writer credited in the whole first season, he actually put together a writers room, with people that help him tweak the stories and discuss ideas.
+Even though Noah Hawley is the only writer credited in the whole first season, he actually put together a writers room, with people that helped him tweak the stories and discuss ideas.

 In the trailer for season 1, there is a clip where Mr. Numbers (Adam Goldberg) shoots a would-be robber with a gun covered in a Scrunyon bag.
 No such scene appears in the series.
 However, you can find the deleted scene in the "extras" section in the DVD, among others.

-The second season is kind of a prequel to the first season.
-Expanding on the Solversons' family and their story, and Molly Solverson is seen as a young girl.
+The second season is a prequel to the first season, taking place nearly 30 years before.
+It expands on the Solversons' family and their story, and Molly Solverson (played by Allison Tolman in season one) is seen as a young girl.

-Jesse Plemons who portrays Ed Blomquist in season two, and Bob Odenkirk, who portrays Bill Oswalt in season one, both appeared in Breaking Bad as Todd and Saul Goodman, respectively.
+Bob Odenkirk, who portrays Bill Oswalt in season one, and Jesse Plemons, who portrays Ed Blomquist in season two, both appeared in Breaking Bad (2008) as Saul Goodman and Todd, respectively.

 Billy Bob Thornton and Stephen J. Root have both appeared in films by the Coen brothers: The Man Who Wasn't There (2001) and O Brother, Where Art Thou?
 (2000).
 Colin Hanks's father, Tom Hanks, appeared in The Ladykillers (2004).
 Adam Goldberg and Tom Hanks appeared together in Saving Private Ryan (1998), which also featured Harve Presnell, who had appeared in the original Fargo (1996).
 Ted Danson from Season 2 also appeared in Saving Private Ryan.

-The blanket that Otto uses in 3 episodes of season 2 was bought by a fan in New York
+The blanket that Otto (Michael Hogan) uses in three episodes of season two was bought by a fan in New York.